zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ### Callable Object Construction

 Now have everything we need to implement the constructor for [*callable objects*][10].
-The constructor is defined as following:
+The constructor definition says:

 > `template<class F> constexpr function_ref(F&& f) noexcept;`
 >